tahoe-lafs/tahoe-lafs/docs/quickstart.rst

 Set Up Tahoe-LAFS
 -----------------

-Unpack the zip file and cd into the top-level directory.
+Unpack the zip file and cd into the top-level directory that is thus created.

 Run "``python setup.py build``" to generate the ``tahoe`` executable in a subdirectory of the current directory named ``bin``.
 This will download and